 What we are doing now

-KNP is making sure that the Kimberley community, government and land-owners and managers such as pastoralists and Aboriginal ranger groups are aware of and have access to the 2017 Interim Neem Management Plan for the Kimberley and other useful materials, including our ‘How to’ guides and instructional video.
+KNP is making sure that the Kimberley community, government and landowners and managers, such as pastoralists and Aboriginal ranger groups, are aware of and have access to the 2017 Interim Neem Management Plan for the Kimberley and other useful materials, including our ‘How to’ guides and instructional video.

-- trial new control methods with improved safety (environmental and human), efficiency and cost-effectiveness
+- expand the trials of new control methods with improved safety (environmental and human), efficiency and cost-effectiveness

-- convene an annual Kimberley Weed Forum to develop weed priorities and promote more knowledge sharing and collaboration among weed operators
+- convene the annual Kimberley Weed Forum to develop weed priorities and promote more skills exchange, knowledge sharing and collaboration among weed operators

 - establish a Northern Australian taskforce to advocate for Neem’s listing as a Weed of National Significance